Updated: April 13, 2026

 I recognize that my cut-offs are stricter than the standard CDC recommendation.
 I choose to do this because any more than what I’ve recommended starts getting you into murky water when it comes to your long-term health.

 It’s also important to understand what a “drink” is.
-Alcohol servings sizes have been standardized for each major type (beer, wine, and liquor).
+Alcohol serving sizes have been standardized for each major type (beer, wine, and liquor).

 - Beer = 12oz drink containing 5% alcohol (If you live in and around Asheville, then you know that many beers contain far more than 5% alcohol and are often served in a 16oz pint glass.)